Metabolic Matrix . Info

 A scalable, replicable framework for doing this is described in a “metabolic matrix,” a science-based template for designing foods that ensure metabolic health.

-An overview of this concept is described in an article (Food meets health: How a new approach to metabolic health could tackle chronic disease) and a paper (Health Meets Food through a Metabolic Matrix) posted on the World Economic Forum website.
-The metabolic matrix is also prominently featured in a WEF community paper, titled Achieving Societal Resilience: The Nutrition Opportunity.
+An overview of this concept is described in an article (Food Meets Health: How a new approach to metabolic health could tackle chronic disease) and a paper (Health Meets Food through a Metabolic Matrix) posted on the World Economic Forum website.

 The metabolic matrix work is also described in this infographic in English and Arabic.
 A slide deck is also available in English & Arabic.